yanivpaz/certifications/AWS_sec.md

 2. Add deny all so temp credantials will not be valid

 ### EC2
 1. isolate the ec2 instance  (ie ingress only from specific machine , block egress)
-2. memory and ebs snapshots
+2. memory dump
-3.
+3. ebs snapshots
+4. perform forensic analysis
+5. terminate the isntance

 ## logging and monitoring